xperimental/netatmo-exporter/doc/token-file.md

 When starting the exporter it will try to load the file specified with `--token-file`.
 If it does not exist, it will just start up without any authentication and wait for the user to initiate authentication.

 If the token-file is available, it is read by the exporter.
 If all three attributes are available and the token is still valid, the exporter will immediately start working properly.

+When the token expiry time has already passed, then it is ignored.
+The startup continues as if no token is present and the exporter will wait for the user to initiate authentication.

 The exporter will issue warnings if the token-file is missing attributes during startup.
 If the `expiry` is missing a new short expiry will be set, so that the refresh happens as early as possible.